emrgnt-cmplxty/fermi/docs/docs/1.concepts/basics/accounts/creating-accounts.md

 id: creating-accounts
 title: Creating Accounts
 ---
-The simplest way to create Axion accounts is through the [Axion Wallet](https://mynearwallet.com/), however, you can also create accounts using local tools.
+The simplest way to create Fermi accounts is through the [Fermi Wallet](https://mynearwallet.com/), however, you can also create accounts using local tools.

 ---

-## The Axion Wallet
+## The Fermi Wallet
-The Axion wallet is our web-based user-friendly wallet.
+The Fermi wallet is our web-based user-friendly wallet.
 You can readily use it without installing software or add-ons.

 #### Testnet
 In **testnet** you can directly create [named accounts](account-id.md#named-accounts).
 Simply go to the [wallet](https://testnet.mynearwallet.com/create),